BigWhaleLabs/pigeon-docs/docs/automation-guide.md

 ## Advanced Features

-### Memory and State Management
+### Future: Memory and State Management (Roadmap)

-Automations can store data between executions to:
-- Track historical values for comparison
-- Maintain running averages or calculations
+Planned enhancements (not yet active) will enable automations to:
-- Remember previous alert states to avoid duplicates
+- Maintain lightweight state across executions (e.g., last price, previous alert threshold)
+- Track rolling statistics and volatility bands
+- Suppress duplicate notifications with richer context awareness

+Until this ships, design requests assuming each run is **stateless**.
+If you need historical perspective now, explicitly ask the automation to fetch and compare external reference data each execution (e.g., “compare current price to 24h average from source X”).

 ### Complex Decision Making